AdaCore/gnatstudio/docs/users_guide/remote.rst

 The final section of the configuration defines the path translations between your local host and the remote server.

-The remote paths definitions allow GPS to translate your locally loaded project (that resides in your local filesystem) to paths used on the remote server.
+The remote path definitions allow GPS to translate your locally loaded project (that resides in your local filesystem) to paths used on the remote server.
 This section also tells GPS how to keep those paths synchronized between the local machine and the remote server.